-I think it depends on how serious they are and serious you are, and the kind of person you are.
-Not everybody is gifted or called to be an analyzer of other people’s religious literature.
-And it could be dangerous, I think, especially if they are just provoking you.
-But if you have got a serious conversation with an intellectual person, say a professor Islam or just a thoughtful work colleague who takes their holy book very seriously and you want them to consider listening to the Bible or reading it and they say: Well, could we trade, you know?
-Talk about mine one week and yours one week?
+But perhaps you have got a serious conversation with an intellectual person, like a professor of Islam or just a thoughtful colleague who takes their holy book very seriously, and you want them to consider listening to the Bible or reading it and they say, “Well, could we trade?
+Could we talk about mine one week and yours one week?”
 I think that would be good.
-If you are wired to be involved with that kind of person at that level and they are wired that way, yes.
-Yes.
-I just want to avoid saying in order to be a credible Christian you have got to read the Koran or you have got to read the Hindu holy books or you have got to read the book of Mormon.
+If you are wired to be involved with that kind of person at that level, and they are wired that way, then yes.
+I just want to avoid saying that in order to be a credible Christian you have got to read the Qur’an or you have got to read the Hindu holy books or you have got to read the Book of Mormon.

-I don’t think so because most people, number one, don’t have time, don’t have the inclinations and the intellectual wherewithal to read all the things in the world and if you said: The only way to have a credible faith in Jesus is to have read all the options and discovered all the reasons for why those options don’t suffice, you would spend your whole life — or at least a big hunk of it — reading all this stuff.
+I don’t think so because most people don’t have time.
+Most don’t have the inclinations and the intellectual wherewithal to read all the things in the world.
+If you said, “The only way to have a credible faith in Jesus is to have read all the options and discovered all the reasons for why those options don’t suffice,” you would spend your whole life — or at least a big hunk of it — reading all this stuff.
 There has to be a way to read the Bible and see enough self-evidencing and validating truth there.
-Jesus shining forth from the Scriptures, winning our trust that we know this is true and don’t have to be threatened by other holy books even though we haven’t read them.
+Jesus shines forth from the Scriptures and wins our trust so that we know this is true.
+We don’t have to be threatened by other holy books even though we haven’t read them.

-It is like you have tasted true things and that is honey.
-And somebody says: But I have got another brown thing over here that is honey.
-You say: But this is honey.
+It is like the true things you have tasted are honey.
+Somebody says, “But I have got another brown thing over here that is honey.”
+You say, “But this is honey.
 I can tell this is honey.
-I have tasted this.
-And you don’t need to experiment with every brown viscous thing that is brought to you in order to be sure this is honey.
+I have tasted this.”
+You don’t need to experiment with every brown viscous thing that is brought to you in order to be sure this is honey.